 On October 6, 2006, the Orange County Library District purchased the former State Farm Automobile Insurance claim center at 870 North Chickasaw Trail for $2.5 million.
-Architects’ drawings revealed plans to transform the former call center into an amazing space for the east Orlando community, making it the largest branch library in the Orange County Library System.
+The architects’ drawings reveal the planned transformation of the former call center into an amazing space for the east Orlando community, making it the largest branch library in the Orange County Library System.

 A BANNER DAY